braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/faq.md

 ### What happens if I edit an email template that is currently being used in a campaign?

 Edits made to an existing template won't be reflected in campaigns that were created using previous versions of that template.
-Note for API campaigns that use a template in the REST API body, Braze will use the latest version of the template at the time of sending.
+For API campaigns that use a template in the REST API body, Braze will use the latest version of the template at the time of sending.

 ## Link templates